 BTW, is the desire to tidy up your home, improve its organization, and pare down a bit bubbling up in you as the promise of springtime edges near?

 Each year at this time, it happens to homebodies, but with so much still shut down, many more folks have become accidental homebodies!

 As the light outside begins to change, it is as if we see our spaces and belongings with new eyes.
 It suddenly feels as though the time is ripe to address them.

 We are all different so your essentials may vary from mine (and if so, I’d love to hear about your picks).

 Downsizing Isn’t Downgrading

-This topic becomes particularly significant if you happen to be downsizing as we did five years ago.
+This topic becomes particularly significant if you happen to be downsizing as we did almost six years ago.
 At that time, we gutted the dated kitchen we inherited here at the fixer.

 Then we addressed the dozens of design details involved with creating the new kitchen.
 While it can be argued one can never have enough storage in the kitchen, we had neither the budget nor space for bountiful storage.